Zapier vs Make 2026: Full Strategy & Real Cost Breakdown for Business Operators

 Profile: Agency running an average of 6–8 workflows per client, totaling approximately 18,000–24,000 operations per month.
 Workflows cover lead management, CRM sync, client reporting, and automated notifications.

-This is the segment where the difference becomes most dramatic — and the one most often miscalculated.
+This is the segment where the pricing architecture difference becomes most dramatic and where it is most commonly miscalculated.

 *Increased due to new client onboarding that pushed task count past the plan threshold **Upgraded to Pro plan to accommodate expanded capacity requirements